caesuric/ff14-crafting-and-gathering-cache/notes.md

    3. interpolate during long requests using historical length of job based on number of items
    4. client should check job status once per second and display progress bar 4.

+# notes from dev chat

+100 item max for current or historical data in comma separated list